What is the Canadian Experience Class (CEC)?

 Determination of Employment Status:

 An applicant’s employment status will be considered if it satisfies the CIC officer along with the program requirements.
 All work experience must be through authorized employment in Canada.
 Additional documentation includes:

 - Copies of recent T4 tax information slips.

 - Notice of Assessment NOA issued by Canada Revenue Agency CRA.

 - Record of remuneration and deductions.

-- Letter of references of all qualifying work experience.
+- Letter of references for all qualifying work experience.